 Medical malpractice happens when a medical professional provides medical care that is outside the acceptable standard of care.

 Doctors are not the only care providers that can be held responsible for medical malpractice.
 Any care provider that gives direct care to a patient can be held responsible for a medical error.
-This includes:

 - Nurses and Nursing Assistants